 - Role-based access management and approval flows – Ensuring only the right groups and individuals have access to metadata or other information assets, and/or can take edit or administrative actions on them.

 - Usage and governance reporting – Understand the state of your metadata and how users are using the catalog to monitor and track safe usage as well as audit information assets, including ones classified as sensitive.

-To learn more about how data catalogs can help you comply with CCPA and other regulations, check out this webinar.
+To learn more about how data catalogs can help you comply with CCPA and other regulations, check out this on-demand webinar.